saiwal/hubzilla-docs/docs/about/contribute.md

 ## After Submission

 Once your changes are merged into the version branch (e.g., `10.0.8`), a maintainer will handle merging them into `main` for publishing.
-Your contribution will then go live at [insert live site URL here, if available], styled beautifully with `mkdocs-material`.
+Your contribution will then go live at <https://saiwal.github.io/hubzilla-docs/>, styled beautifully with `mkdocs-material`.
 Thank you for improving Hubzilla’s documentation!

 ---